linzhangUCA/4421tpl-robot_setup/README.md

-# Final Project (Project 3): Multi-Sensor Navigation
+# Project 1: Robot Setup

 ## Background
-Robotic navigation is all about moving a robot from a location, A to another location, B. Navigation is an essential functionality for any mobile robot (e.g. [Warthog](https://youtu.be/GAveEaNZZZE?si=BLWMSZ36F_Ti4tfm), [Roomba](https://youtu.be/CvZTF6YNZUw?si=JsgiMpYMYitBodM5), [Proteus](https://youtu.be/LUnZXBL_lqA?si=6UPZwneYxQJavZvq), [custom robot](https://youtu.be/jkoGkAd0GYk?si=mJk2F5EOqjExs9uL), etc.).
-To achieve autonomous navigation, some robots rely on complicated mathematical models, and some require fine maps.
-The robots we have built can also achieve some navigation tasks without these complicated tools.
-In this project, we will navigate our robots through out of the maze in LSCA 105 with the help from a few on-board sensors.
+Our goal is to develop a robot which will be capable of navigating in Lewis Science Center autonomously.
+To achieve this goal, we need to integrate a variety of sensors, actuators and functionalities on the board.
+In other words, the robot will be "complicated".
+To ease the complication of managing such a system, [ROS 2 Humble](https://docs.ros.org/en/humble/) is introduced.
+In this project, you will come up with a design of a mobile robot base; assemble the parts to bring up a physical prototype; install ROS in the brain of your robot.

 ## Requirements:
 The robot needs to autonomously navigate to the destinition using all kinds of sensors.
 The navigation is broken down into 3 stages.
 In each stage, the robot needs to employ a specific sensor to make right decisions.